Gauhati High Court: The Kohima bench for Nagaland state

+The permanent judge for the state of Nagaland is Lanusungkum Jamir.

 Elevated as Additional Judge on 22 May 2013.

 The Itanagar bench for Arunachal Pradesh state

-The Permanent Bench at Itanagar was inaugurated on 12 August 2000 by Hon'ble Chief Justice of the Supreme Court of India, Dr. A.S.
-Anand at Naharlagun which is located about 13 km. from the capital town, Itanagar.
+The permanent bench at Itanagar was inaugurated on 12 August 2000 by A.S.
+Anand at Naharlagun, which is located about 13 km. from the capital town, Itanagar.
+The permanent judge is Pranoy Kumar Musahary.